Here are some legal terms and general advice for attending the festival:

 Persons Under 18 Years Of Age

-Unfortunately most of the venues used as stages for the Swindon Shuffle are pubs and bars which operate a standard 18+ policy so persons under 18 will not be able to attend these stages, however this year the Saturday and Sunday afternoon stages at The Tuppenny will be welcoming all ages so long as any persons under 18 are accompanied by a responsible adult (their age policy is only 18+ after 7pm).
+Unfortunately most of the venues used as stages for the Swindon Shuffle are pubs and bars which operate a standard 18+ policy so persons under 18 will not be able to attend these stages, however this year the Saturday afternoon stages at The Tuppenny, Prospect Media Shop and Baristocats, and the Sunday afternoon stage at The Tuppenny will be welcoming all ages.

 Unfortunately most of the venues used for the Swindon Shuffle are very old (100+ years) and were not built with people who are disabled or have other access requirements in mind, however The Tuppenny being a new venue is well equipped for accessibility, including being all on street level with no steps for entry or within the venue, wide access doors and having a dedicated disabled toilet.
 We continue to work with the venues involved to identify what provisions can be made regarding accessibility as we want to make attending the festival as enjoyable an experience as possible for everyone within our community.

 Drink & Food